Why So Many Acorns? And Other Tree Fruit Mysteries

 For young children, this season provides an unmatched bounty of loose parts—the term used in play research to describe objects that can be picked up and freely manipulated.
 Use these abundant props to inspire outdoor play before winter sets in.

-- Cook up acorn soup.
+- Make acorn "soup."
 You supply the pot; nature supplies the ingredients.
 Collect acorns and other tree fruits, stir with sticks, and sprinkle tiny bits of grass as seasoning.
 Host an acorn “Iron Chef”–style competition.
 Your imagination is the limit.

 - Make honey locust maracas.
 These pods make excellent rattles.
 Tie some bands of colorful yarn around them to personalize them and bring them to your next jam session.